If there’s one book that changed my life, it was Mitch Albom’s “Tuesdays with Morrie”.

 But we need money.
 We need shelter.
 We need certain things in life in order to survive.
 Absolutely yes.

-What I’m trying to say is that having more money and material possessions and being famous don’t guarantee a meaningful life.
-As Morrie Schwartz admonished about two decades ago.
+The truth is, having more money and material possessions or being famous doesn’t guarantee a meaningful life.
+As Morrie Schwartz admonished about two decades ago:

 “The way you get meaning into your life is to devote yourself to loving others, devote yourself to your community around you, and devote yourself to creating something that gives you purpose and meaning.”